 Collections development librarian Dan Coleman and I recently wrote a blog post about interesting Lawrence trees, but of course we all live amidst innumerable interesting and under-appreciated things.

 Well, guess who’s coming to town?
-Dylan Thuras, co-editor of Atlas Obscura, will be speaking at Liberty Hall on September 21, as part of this year’s Kansas Preservation Conference.
+Dylan Thuras, co-editor of Atlas Obscura, opens a new window, will be speaking at Liberty Hall on September 21, as part of this year’s Kansas Preservation Conference.
 It’s free and open to all.

-AO also is presenting a new book: The Atlas Obscura Explorer's Guide For The World's Most Adventurous Kid.
+AO also is presenting a new book: The Atlas Obscura Explorer's Guide For The World's Most Adventurous Kid, opens a new window.
 We talked with Dylan to get the low-down:

 Dylan: I’m Dylan Thuras, Co-Founder of Atlas Obscura.
 My Co-Founder Joshua Foer and I launched Atlas Obscura in 2009 as a “Guide to the World’s Hidden Wonders.”
 We started out primarily as a database of unusual and amazing locations, submitted by our users and vetted, curated, and edited by us.
 We have catalogued over 15,000 places, and focus on the kinds of places that get overlooked by traditional guidebooks.
 Outsider art locations, abandoned sites, infrastructure, cemeteries, historical locations, natural places—as long as it has a fascinating story, we are interested!